MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 1. We’ll use [DD’s prefix_sum](https://github.com/TimelyDataflow/differential-dataflow/blob/master/src/algorithms/prefix_sum.rs) with some tricky sum functions.
 2. As an extension of 1., we’ll use a generalization of DD’s prefix sum to arbitrary intervals (i.e., not just prefixes).
-3. We transform away the windowing in some special cases (e.g., to TopK, or a simple grouped aggregation + self-join)
+3. We transform away window functions in some special cases (e.g., to TopK, or a simple grouped aggregation + self-join)

 We’ll use the word ****index**** in the below text to mean the values of the ORDER BY column of the OVER clause, i.e., they are simply the values that determine the ordering.
 (Note that it’s sparse indexing, i.e., not every number occurs from 1 to n, but there are usually (big) gaps.)